Frequently Asked Questions

 Individuals should discuss the influenza vaccine with their primary care provider.
 If you are unable to get the vaccine due to a medical condition, you will need to complete the Purdue University Influenza declination form.
 Faculty and staff must upload the declination form into the Healthy Boiler Portal.
 Students will upload their declination form to the Student Health Center portal.

-Employees who do not get their flu vaccine within the timeline outlined above and who do not have a medical or religious exemption will be sent home in unpaid status with 10 days to comply.
+Employees who do not get their flu vaccine within the timeline outlined and who do not have a medical or religious exemption will be sent home in unpaid status with 10 days to comply.
 Non-compliance will be enforced by holds placed on students' accounts.